iamtrushar/Documents/AutoMapper.md

   - Quarter futher
   - Quarter call string has `AND` then quarter each string seperatly and then Union the result.
   - If the quarter call is NULL, empty string, ALL, LEGAL then full section is mapped as is.

+### Survey Abstract
+1. Get all the land grids configured for SA.
+- Land gird layer type codes supported for Abstracts:
+  TXABS (Primary)
+  JRABS (Secondary)
+- Land gird layer type codes supported for Sections:
+  TXSEC (Primary)
+  JRSEC (Secondary)
+- Land gird layer type code supported for Blocks:
+  TXBLK (Primary)
+2. Before starting to map, test the LW_LEGAL_DESCRIPTON.TX_QUARTER_APPLIES value:
+  - TX Abstract (Map only against texas abstract layer and must have LW_LGEAL_DESCRIPTION.ABSTRACT_NUMBER not null or empty)
+  - TX Section (Map only against texas section layer and must have LW_LGEAL_DESCRIPTION.TX_SECTION_NUMBER not null or empty)
+  Note: If abstract number, section number is null and tx_block number is NOT null for the legal, then map against texas block layer.
+3. Legal is attempted to be mapped with primary land gird first.
+If legal is not found then retry with secondary land grid.
+4. Texas land gird polygon can have quarter call for west texas with angle tolerance.

 (TrusharM will need to review BLM and LT logic)
 #### BLM Geographic Coordinate Data Base (GCDB) & Lot Tract (LT)